-Transportation Law Update: United States Court of Appeals for First Circuit Holds Prohibition on Arbitration Extends to Independent Contractors
+Transportation Executive Summary: United States Court of Appeals for First Circuit Holds Prohibition on Arbitration Extends to Independent Contractors

 In a case of interest to the transportation industry, the United States Court of Appeals for the First Circuit recently upheld a district court’s denial of a motion to compel arbitration when it found that the Federal Arbitration Act (hereinafter “FAA”) Section 1 exemption applies to transportation-worker agreements which establish or purport to establish an independent-contractor relationship.
 Oliveira v.
 New Prime, Inc., 857 F.3d 7 (1st Cir.
 2017).
 Under the FAA, parties who enter into arbitration agreements may obtain a stay of federal-court litigation and district courts may grant motions to compel arbitration in an effort to “combat deep-rooted judicial hostility towards arbitration agreements.”
 Oliveira, 857 F.3d at 12; See also 9 U.S.C. § 3 – 4;.
 Section 1 of the FAA exempts certain contracts of employment from the general provisions of the Act. ¹

 Thus, the language of the text requires an agreement to fall within the definition of a “contract of employment” in order to be exempt from the mandate of arbitration if an agreement provides for arbitration.